RhetTbull/guitk/README.md

 GUITk apps are built by subclasses the `guitk.Window` class.
 Your GUI elements are layed out using a `guitk.HLayout` (horizontal layout) or `guitk.VLayout` (vertical layout) object which takes care of placing all widgets in the window using a declarative syntax.
 This is much simpler than using the underlying tkinter [grid manager](https://tkdocs.com/shipman/grid.html) or [pack](https://dafarry.github.io/tkinterbook/pack.htm) geometry managers.

-GUITk is in alpha stage but is in constant development so check back frequently if this interests you or open an issue to start a conversation about what pain points this project could help you solve!
+GUITk is in early beta but is in constant development so check back frequently if this interests you or open an issue to start a conversation about what pain points this project could help you solve!

 Documentation is available at [GUITk](https://rhettbull.github.io/guitk/).

+GUITk has no dependencies outside of the Python standard library.
+(Though if [Pillow](https://pypi.org/project/Pillow/) is installed, GUITk will use it to load images.)

 ## Code Example